billHR6256Event Friday, November 21, 2025Analyzed

 Summary

-The Floodplain Enhancement and Recovery Act exempts ecosystem restoration projects from certain flood insurance fees and conditional approval requirements.
-This bill streamlines environmental restoration efforts without direct financial appropriations or immediate broad market impact.
+The Floodplain Enhancement and Recovery Act (HR6256) is in the early stages of the legislative process, having been referred to the House Committee on Financial Services.
+This bill aims to exempt ecosystem restoration projects from certain flood insurance fees and conditional approval requirements, streamlining environmental restoration efforts without direct financial appropriations.

 Key Takeaways

-• 1.HR6256 exempts ecosystem restoration projects from flood insurance map change fees and conditional approval requirements.
+• 1.HR6256 aims to streamline ecosystem restoration projects by exempting them from specific flood insurance fees and conditional approval requirements.

 Market Implications